heptarch/heptarch.github.io/drafts/demon.md

 "Brownian clock" from dust he has found beneath the wigs. <br>

 <i>Apr.
 23.</i> Lies in bed with a bad case of "scone-rot and begoo".
 Weakly converses about
-methods to imprint outgoing polarizations into colloid bath. <br>
+methods to imprint outgoing polarizations into colloid bath.
+Cryptically, states that his "avatar" will "glide across the entanglement bridge". <br>

 </font>
 </div>